ihavethatonvinyl/blog/content/liner-notes/follow-the-leader-nu-metal-and-me.md

 It wasn’t until much later that I entered a new phase in my life that people questioned me about.
 I had kickstarted a nu-metal phase, much to the chagrin of every single person in my life save for my youngest sister, who absolutely encouraged me every step of the way.

 Nu-metal was kind of a niche genre in early 1997.
 You’d mostly hear that style of music on college radio stations or you’d see the videos on MuchMusic’s *Loud* program, if you were lucky enough to get that with your cable package.
 I was fortunate I had both, so I got on the nu-metal train early.
 Something happened that year that made nu-metal blow up.
-Whereas I only had my sister to talk with about bands like Incubus and Korn and Coal Chamber.
+Where before I only had my sister to talk with about bands like Incubus and Korn and Coal Chamber, I was starting to hear more and more people mention it.

 Suddenly the AOL chat rooms I had been visiting to talk about music were all about nu-metal.
 Radio stations were playing Korn.
 I still had to work to hear most nu-metal bands.
 I taped *Loud* diligently, catching bands like Deftones, whose music blew my mind, and Limp Bizkit, whose frontman Fred Durst captured my interest.
 I went to Uncle Phil’s record store and asked Phil for nu-metal CDs.
 I was all in.